False and Misleading Advertising under Federal “Unfair Competition” Law (Lanham Act)

 What if an advertisement contains sales “puffing”

-“Puffing’ is exaggerated advertising, blustering, and boasting upon which no reasonable buyer would rely and is not actionable under § 43(a).”
+This could be protected.
+As the Southland Court noted: “Puffing' is exaggerated advertising, blustering, and boasting upon which no reasonable buyer would rely and is not actionable under § 43(a).”
 See 3 J. Thomas McCarthy, McCarthy on Trademarks and Unfair Competition §27.04[d] at 27–52 (3d ed.1994).
 While product superiority claims that are vague or highly subjective often amount to nonactionable puffery, Cook, Perkiss and Liehe, 911 F.2d at 246, “misdescriptions of specific or absolute characteristics of a product are actionable.”
 Id. (citation omitted).
 A specific and measurable advertisement claim of product superiority based on product testing is not puffery.”
 See Castrol, 987 F.2d at 946; see also W.L.
 Gore & Assocs., Inc. v.
 Totes Inc., 788 F.Supp.
 800, 809 (D.Del.1992) (numerical comparison that product is seven times more breathable “gives the impression that the claim is based upon independent testing” and “is not a claim of general superiority or mere puffing”).
+As you can tell, this creates another question of fact where false and misleading sales charts are used.

 Will a jury get to look at the Defendants subjective intentions in running the ads?